johndpope/multi_calc/README.md

 level_tangent: the tangent line/plane to the level curve/surface of a function

 line_point: the distance from a point to a line in ℝ3

+critical_points: the set of critical points of a function and whether each is a local min, local max, or saddle point